INgoRah/IN10d/README.md

     iic.i2cReadSync(iicAdr, 9, rbuf);
     rbuf[7] contains the sequence number
 - send ack
+    This will clear the fifo entry and increases the sequence number.
-    iic.i2cWriteSync(iicAdr, 2, Buffer.from([0x78, rbuf[7]]));
+    This also may release the I2C host bus iic.i2cWriteSync(iicAdr, 2, Buffer.from([0x78, rbuf[7]]));

 ## sending commands details
+    set read ptr to DS2482_STATUS_REGISTER
     iic.i2cWriteSync(iicAdr, 2, Buffer.from([0xE1, 0xE1]));
     delay(1);
+    // wait for ready
     do {
         iic.i2cReadSync(iicAdr, 1, rbuf);
         delay(1);